The Mission of the Bennington 2275 RCW

 Details of Construction

 Most boaters think all toons are the same, but frankly the same can be said of sportboats or express cruisers.
 Boats often appear the same from a distance, and it is not until one drills down to the details that important differences become apparent.Following are a few things that set the Bennington 2275 RCW apart in construction --

 Warranties R Us

 Another aspect of the 2275 RCW -- and for that matter, all of the Bennington boats -- is the warranty package that the builder offers.
 Frankly, it is one of the best that we have seen on not only a pontoon boat, but any boat.
 We recommend that you read the fine print of the warranty, but basically here is what it says--●

+on labor and materials including, electronics, carpet and upholstery -- IF the buyer joins "Club Bennington" for free.
+Otherwise the stem-to-stern warranty is for 5 years.
 "Club Bennington" is essentially a way to keep its owners part of a large communications family and the key thing here is the customer's email address.
 We suspect most people will join.

 This is the biggie, and it says something about the nature of UV degradation.
 To qualify for this warranty the boat must be covered with the provided cover (it is standard) when the boat is not being used.
 Fair enough.●

 The deck is made of marine grade 7-ply, pressure treated plywood which has a lifetime warranty for the original owner.
 The warranty is transferable to a new owner but only covers the balance of 10 years from the original owner's purchase date.

 on the structure, gates, pontoons, aluminum channels, motor mounts, seat frames and other components.
 The company says, "If anything goes wrong, we'll fix it."
 We like Bennington's warranty program, and we also like the fact that it states that it will pay 100% of the dealer's hourly shop rate.
 That is huge because it eliminates hassle for the owner and aggravation of the dealer.
 Also, the builder says it pays 100% of all warranty items and does not pro-rate as some builders do over the life of the warranty.

+Bennington 2275 RCW is at the high-end of the price/quality continuum in pontoon boats.
+The boat is stylish and certainly the options for different toon configurations mean that just about any boating style can be accommodated.
 Space does not permit us to list all of the options, but suffice it to say that there are many.
 It is interesting to note that Bennington recommends certain options for boaters planning on using their 2275 RCW in either saltwater or rough water.
 It is one of the few pontoon boat builders we have seen acknowledge saltwater and rough water, which both have their own special challenges for pontoon boats.